 This is where things can get a bit confusing.
 There are many low carb choices and it can get overwhelming when you are new to this way of baking.

 Each low carb flour acts differently.
-So, based on what you are trying to convert you will need to choose which one works best for that particular baked good.
+So, based on what you are trying to convert you will need to choose the one that works best for that particular type of baked good.

 It’s been my experience that almond flour is the easiest of all the low carb flours to work with.
-Generally, almond flour is my go to flour for low-carb cakes, muffin, quick breads, and cookies.
+Generally, almond flour is my go-to choice for low-carb cakes, muffin, quick bread, and cookies.

-Almond meal will prove to be too heavy and grainy for most of your baked goods.
-I will use almond meal mainly for my low carb quick breads.
+Note that almond meal will prove to be too heavy and grainy for most of your baked goods.

 Coconut flour is actually a by-product of coconut milk when it’s being produced.
 Once the coconut milk has been extracted, what’s left is coconut meat.
 The coconut meat is then dried and finely ground.
 This creates a fine powder that looks a lot like wheat flour.

-Coconut flour needs lots of moisture in the form of liquids and eggs in order to be used as a low carb keto flour alternative.
-It’s for this reason that it cannot be substituted for flour cup for cup.
+Coconut flour needs lots of moisture in the form of liquids and/or eggs in order to be used as a wheat flour alternative.
+Because coconut flour is quite thirsty it cannot be substituted for flour cup for cup.

 Finding the right balance of liquid when using coconut flour can be tricky.
 If you use too much liquid or eggs you end up with a soggy mess, too little and it won’t come together properly.

-Just because baking with coconut flour isn’t as easy as other low carb flours, it doesn’t mean you shouldn’t attempt do so.
-For those who are allergic to nuts, coconut flour is a great option.
+Just because baking with coconut flour isn’t as easy as other low carb flours, it doesn’t mean you shouldn’t attempt to do so.
+For those who are allergic to tree nuts, coconut flour can be a great option.